10 Places Every Stephen King Fan Must Stop While in Bangor

 “Graveyard Shift” first appeared in 1970 as a short story in Cavalier, a Playboy-style men’s magazine.
 It was later part of King’s “Night Shift” collection and was made into a movie in 1990.
 In that movie –including the scene below — the tunnels under the old Bangor Waterworks served as the home to the army of giant rats that caused all sorts of trouble.
 Today, the main structure has been turned into low income housing — minus the rats.

 If you’ve seen “Pet Sematary,” you’ve seen Mount Hope Cemetery.
 Remember the scene in which King, himself, appears in the graveyard as a minister presiding over a funeral?
 Yup, that’s the place.
 If you haven’t seen the movie, the trailer — including King’s cameo — is below.
-The cemetery — one of the nation’s oldest garden cemeteries — turned 181 years old this year.
+The cemetery — one of the nation’s oldest garden cemeteries — is more than 181 years old..
 A side note: The farmhouse featured in the film is in about an hour away in the coastal town of Hancock, and looks pretty much the same today as it did then.

 The Thomas Hill Standpipe served as the inspiration for the haunted and dangerous water tower in “It,” and it’s said King wrote much of the book, published in 1986, on a park bench in the small park at the base of the tower.
 The Standpipe was built in 1897 and holds 1.75 million gallons of water for the city.
 There are tours to the top where you can see for a long, long way on a clear day.